elizabethnewman/hessQuik/paper/paper.md

 # Summary
 `hessQuik` is a lightweight repository for fast computation of second-order derivatives (Hessians) with respect to the inputs of coposite functions, or models formed via compositions of functions.
 The core of `hessQuik` is the efficient computation of analytical Hessians with GPU acceleration. `hessQuik` is a PyTorch [@pytorch] package that is user-friendly and easily extendable.
 The repository includes a variety of popular functions or layers, including residual layers and input convex layers, from which users can build complex models via composition.  `hessQuik` layers are designed for ease of composition - users need only select the layers and the package provides a convenient wrapper to compose the functions properly.
 Each layer provides two modes for derivative computation and the mode is automatically selected to maximize computational efficiency. `hessQuik` includes easy-access, [illustrative tutorials](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikPeaksHermiteInterpolation.ipynb) on Google Colaboratory [@googleColab], [reproducible experiments](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikTimingTest.ipynb), and unit tests to verify implementations.
 We hope that `hessQuik` will enable users to incorporate valuable second-order informantion into their models simply and efficiently.

 # Statement of need

 Deep neural networks (DNNs) and other composition-based models have become a staple of data science, garnering state-of-the-art results in, e.g., image classification and speech recognition [@Goodfellow-et-al-2016], and gaining widespread use in the scientific community, particularly as surrogate models to replace expensive computations.
 The unrivaled universality and success of DNNs is due, in part, to the convenience of automatic differentiation (AD) which enables users to compute derivatives of complex functions without an explicit formula.
-Despite being a powerful tool to compute gradients, AD encounters computational obstacles when computing second-order derivatives.
+Despite being a powerful tool to compute first-order derivatives (gradients), AD encounters computational obstacles when computing second-order derivatives.

 Knowledge of second-order derivatives is paramount in many growing fields, such as physics-informed neural networks (PINNs) [@Raissi:2019hv], mean-field games [@Ruthotto9183], generative modeling [@ruthotto2021introduction], and adversarial learning [@papernot2016limitations].
 In addition, second-order derivatives can provide insight into the optimization problem solved to build a good model [@olearyroseberry2020illposedness].
 Hessians are notoriously challenging to compute efficiently with AD and cumbersome to derive and debug analytically.
 Hence, many algorithms approximate Hessian information, resulting in suboptimal performance.
-To address these challenges, `hessQuik` computes Hessians analytically and efficiently, employing an implementation that is accelerated on GPUs.
+To address these challenges, `hessQuik` computes Hessians analytically and efficiently with an implementation that is accelerated on GPUs.

 # `hessQuik` Building Blocks

 `hessQuik` is designed to build complex functions constructed via composition of simpler functions, which we call \emph{layers}.
-The core of the package is the implementation of these layers and their derivatives.
+The package depends on the proper implementation of these layers and their derivatives.
 We describe the process mathematically.

 Let $f:\Rbb^{n_0} \to \Rbb^{n_\ell}$ be a twice continuously-differentiable function defined as
 	\begin{align}